“Personally, I’m always ready to learn— although I do not always like being taught.” −Winston Churchill, To the House of Commons, 4 Nov. 1952

 These practices include allowing students to:

-- Begin at a level appropriate to their prior knowledge and learning needs
+- Begin at a level appropriate for their prior knowledge and learning needs

 - Engage in productive struggle